lucianotonet/dev-assistant-client/README.md

 ## What is it?

-[Dev Assistant](https://devassistant.tonet.dev) is a plugin for ChatGPT that assists us developers by executing tasks directly on our clients.
+[Dev Assistant](https://devassistant.tonet.dev) is a plugin for ChatGPT that assists us developers by executing tasks directly on our development environment.

 Dev Assistant Client (this repo) is a Python package that is basically the core component of the project.
-It receives instructions from ChatGPT via Dev Assistant plugin, executes it on any of your clients and send the response back.
+It receives instructions from ChatGPT via Dev Assistant plugin, executes it olcoally and send the response back.

 ## Features

-The Dev Assistant Local Client is designed to streamline your development process by offering a range of functionalities:
+The Dev Assistant Client is designed to streamline your development process by offering a range of functionalities:

 - **File Management**: Create, read, update, and delete files.
 List the contents of a directory.
 You can manage your files without leaving your conversation with ChatGPT.